colbec/juliacon2021poster/Q&A.md

 **Hot CPUs are usually a result of accumulated dirt in boxes and fans and impeded air flow.**

 Right, continuous monitoring of internal temperatures gives an incentive to make sure that boxen are clean.
 It is reported that re-seating processors with fresh thermal paste can also help.
 In wintertime here I can just open a window to let in cold air and that also helps a lot.
-Situating the learning box in a cold room in the house means I don't have to wear a tuque while the programme runs.
+Situating the learning box in a cold room in the house means I don't have to wear a tuque and overcoat while the programme runs.